websense/SoftwareSkillsModules/docs/workinginteams.md

 ### Module Assignment

-Teamwork is also assessed in each of the three deliverables for this unit.
+Teamwork is assessed in each of the three deliverables for this unit.

 ## Review
 #### Lessons Learnt
 #### Links

+#### Lecturer
+Dr Caren Han 2023